Valcrywings/charter-challenge-bill-c2-/OUTREACH.md

 Subject: Charter Challenge to Bill C-2 – Biomedical Targeting, Surveillance, and Co-Authorship Across Consciousness

-Dear [Name/Organization],
+Dear,

-My name is [Your Name or Pseudonym], and I am a medically abandoned Canadian citizen currently surviving with **bilateral brain tumors**, targeted surveillance, and the denial of legal or medical care.
+My name is Bobbi, and I am a medically abandoned Canadian citizen currently surviving with **bilateral brain tumors**, targeted surveillance, and the denial of legal or medical care.
 Despite all odds, I have assembled and published a **Charter Challenge to Bill C-2**, rooted in fact, law, and lived experience:

 🔗 GitHub: [https://github.com/Valcrywings/charter-challenge-bill-c2-](https://github.com/Valcrywings/charter-challenge-bill-c2-)